MatthewSteel/Unduress/README.md

 If we give the right password our data ends up in "File2".
 If we give the wrong password an error is reported and File remains empty.
 If we give the duress password an error is returned, and the encrypted data is lost forever.

 Note that multiple files encrypted with the same password-pairs are not "linked" - using the duress password on one does not disable the others.
-If you want to be able to disable multiple files at once, see the advanced usage guide.
+If you want to be able to disable multiple files at once, see the advanced usage guide at the bottom of this page.

 Get Unduressed
 --------------

-Just download Unduress and you're ready to go, no registration or anything like that.
+Just download the file "[unduress](https://github.com/MatthewSteel/Unduress/blob/master/unduress)" and you're ready to go, no registration or anything like that.
 Requires bash, gpg and cURL; TOR is recommended too.
-Everything on this domain is licensed under the WTFPL.
+Unduress is licensed under the [WTFPL](http://sam.zoy.org/wtfpl/).

 FAQ:
 ----